AlexanderHott/bdi-check-in-form/README.md

 - [x] make scroll buttons bigger
 - [x] make "other" fields required
 - [x] make required fields be nonempty strings

+- [ ] replace redirects with 404 page + back
+- [ ] move cardid to url fragment

+---

+on check out

+check if there was a checkin thats valid if so, redirect to

+redirect + "/checkout"

+- rating 1-4
+- comment box

+- gamify checking out specifically